eclipse-che4z/che-che4z-lsp-for-hlasm/README.md

 }
 ```

-You can also observe that any other existing programs are mapped to a processor group `GROUP2` by default.

-### Configuration Lookup Precedence
+#### Configuration Lookup Precedence

-Conflicting program to processor group mappings can appear when multiple configuration files (such as `.pgm_conf.json` and `.bridge.json`) exist or when the program mapping definition relies on wildcards.
+If you use multiple program to processor group mapping files (such as `pgm_conf.json` and `.bridge.json`) or wildcards in your program names, the same program might be specified more than once.
+In this case, the program to processor group mapping is determined by the following precedence hierarchy:

-To resolve these conflicts, the following processor groups precedence applies when trying to determine the program to processor group mapping:

 1. Processor group bound to a specific program name specified in `pgm_conf.json`
 2. Processor group bound to a wildcarded program name specified in `pgm_conf.json`